amplified.dev

 Like DevOps, this is a practice that requires the whole team.
 You need to make sure to design your AI software development system with an architecture of participation in mind.
 When anyone on your team gets a wrong / bad suggestion from the system, they should be able to do something about it.
 This is critical because these systems are so often wrong today.

 But this is only possible if each developer has the opportunity to participate in the creation and maintenance of the system.
-If this true, then over time, the system will increasingly help construct and maintain the software you create within your organization, while the developers who previously did that work shift more time to working on the system itself.
+If this is true, then over time, the system will increasingly help construct and maintain the software you create within your organization, while the developers who previously did that work shift more time to working on the system itself.

 2. Enable the right models for the job